Jimmy Crack Corn (Eminem song)

 "Jimmy Crack Corn" is the second and final single taken from the Shady Records compilation album Eminem Presents: The Re-Up.
 The song features vocals from Eminem and 50 Cent, and the single version features vocals from Cashis, who also featured on "You Don't Know".
-"Jimmy Crack Corn" was the last single that Eminem released before his December 2007 drug overdose, in which he almost died.
+"Jimmy Crack Corn" was the last single that Eminem released before his December 2007 drug overdose, in which he almost died, but it was recorded back in 2003.

 Background

 The song did not receive an official release or chart in the United Kingdom or United States.
 The song peaked at number one on the Bubbling Under Hot 100 chart in the United States for two weeks, due to strong downloads from The Re-Up.
 The song also managed to chart on the Pop 100 peaking at No. 77, staying on the chart for two non-consecutive weeks.
-The song refers to Interscope chairman Jimmy Iovine, and it also mentions how he allegedly had sexual relations with Mariah Carey.
+The song refers to Interscope chairman Jimmy Iovine, and it also mentions how Eminem allegedly had sexual relations with Mariah Carey.
 The single version of the song features vocals from Cashis in place of 50 Cent's vocals, but with no new Eminem verse.